Dossier Sustainability

 Driving sustainability

-The climate crisis is the global challenge of our times.
+The climate crisis is one of the global challenges of our times.
 It is not restricted to our planet’s ecological resources but has far-reaching social and economic implications, too.
 In its Agenda 2030, the United Nations defined a framework for action which is designed to help anchor sustainability as a key objective in our global communities.

 Saturn-ähnliches Dekortationsbild